 C# in Nutshell

 C# 5.0 in a Nutshell is a great reference book about C#.
-Furthermore, it is worth to read it from the beginning to the end, to understand how C# works and to get familiar with the language features (can be used in the future as a reference).
-This book describes many features, which I have never used (after over 4 years programming in C#) like some XML serializers, COM interoperability or advanced threading/tasking techniques.
+Furthermore, it is worth reading it from the beginning to the end, to understand how C# works and to get familiar with the language features.
+This book can be used in the future as a reference.
+It describes many language features, which I have never used (after over 4 years of programming in C#) like some XML serializers, COM interoperability or advanced threading/tasking techniques.
 Now, I know about them and where to look if needed.

 C# in Nutshell has 1064 pages!
-Although it takes a while to read, it is worth your time if you think seriously about becoming good C# programmer.
-There are very detailed overviews and analysis of the language, supported by examples.
-If you do not want to spend time reading entire book, I recommend to use it as a reference and start learning about concrete feature, which you need at the time, from specific chapter in this book.
+Although it takes a while to read, it is worth your time if you think seriously about becoming a good C# programmer.
+There are very detailed overviews and analyses of the language, supported by examples.
+If you do not want to spend time reading the entire book, I recommend using it as a reference and start learning about the concrete feature, which you need at the time, from a specific chapter in this book.